Trial as an adult: United States

 The first juvenile court in the United States was established in 1899 in Cook County, Illinois.
 Before this time, it was widely held that children 7 years old and older were capable of criminal intent and were therefore punished as adults.
 Traditionally, these juvenile courts focused on the offenders instead of the offenses and worked toward a goal of rehabilitation.
 These courts also arose from a growing belief that instead of being "miniature adults", children and adolescents possess moral and cognitive capabilities that are not quite fully developed.

 After a dramatic increase in violent juvenile offenses in the 1980s and 1990s, a greater number of juveniles were transferred from juvenile court to criminal court for their crimes.
-The reason behind this is an immediate consequence to “reported escalations of juvenile violent crime” and the questioning that certain offenses and violations are far past any rehabilitation or change in behavior.
-There are some whom have sought to abolish the juvenile court since the 1970s, because of the gravity of the crimes.
-Supporters of the abolition of juvenile court argue that prosecuting juvenile offenders in criminal court offers better protection to society and holds juveniles responsible for their actions.
-However, there is the other side which seeks to maintain the juvenile justice system because it might be of value in confronting and tackling the more general crimes of children.
+The reason behind this is an immediate consequence to "reported escalations of juvenile violent crime" and the questioning that certain offenses and violations are far past any rehabilitation or change in behavior.
+Since the 1970s, some have sought to abolish the juvenile court, arguing that prosecuting juvenile offenders in criminal court offers better protection to society, gives restorative justice for victims, and holds juveniles responsible for their actions.
+However, others seek to maintain the juvenile justice system because it might be of value in confronting and tackling the more general crimes of children.